bloodorangeio/oci-distribution-conformance-results/README.md

 ---

-This is a GitHub Pages site built from [this repo](https://github.com/bloodorangeio/oci-distribution-conformance-results), and makes uses the GitHub Action [here](https://github.com/bloodorangeio/oci-test-action).
+This is a GitHub Pages site built from [this repo](https://github.com/bloodorangeio/oci-distribution-conformance-results), and makes use of the GitHub Action [here](https://github.com/bloodorangeio/oci-test-action).